 In 2008, Noel joined Cameco Corporation’s major projects division, and led both the project services and infrastructure engineering groups.
 He continued at Cameco as the Director Mining, Metallurgy and Geo-Environmental Engineering.
 Following an internal reorganization, he took on innovation, research, development & commercialization and technical oversight for worldwide operations.

-Belinda Whitford, Chief Financial Officer
+Belinda Whitford, Chief Operating Officer

 Mike Ocko, Director, Thermal Operations